-Invasive alien plants typically exhibit the following characteristics:
+Invasive plants typically exhibit the following characteristics:

-An invasive plant infestation is like a slow motion explosion, which, if left unchecked, may severely alter a site's natural, economic, aesthetic, and other cultural values.
+An invasive plant infestation is like a slow-motion explosion, which, if left unchecked, may severely alter a site's natural, economic, aesthetic and other cultural values.
 Management of invasive species can appear to be a complicated and unending task.
 For this reason, planning and prioritizing are crucial.
-By articulating clear goals, gathering the best available information, and prioritizing actions based on the significance of an infestation's impacts and feasibility of control, land managers can identify how their time, effort, and money can most effectively be applied.
+By articulating clear goals, gathering the best available information and prioritizing actions based on the significance of an infestation's impacts and feasibility of control, land managers can identify how their time, effort and money can most effectively be applied.